 Place the circled photo over the circle.
 Then select the picture border.
 Select black and 3 points.
 This should create a nice thick black line around the photo.

 Once you’ve got your photo in place, you can then insert any text you’d like at the top.
-Keep in mind; you’ll want to select a photo where the head is near the top of the circle so that the binder clips don’t cover the face.
+Keep in mind; that you’ll want to select a photo where the head is near the top of the circle so that the binder clips don’t cover the face.
 You’ll also want the name at the top of the photo so that the binder clip doesn’t cover it.

 Next, you’ll need to decide whether you’d like to have colored ink or black ink.
 You’ll want to print these on cardstock, so they don’t bend.
 Print the cards.
 Then, cut along the black lines.
-Once you’ve cut your cards, snap-in between the binder clip.
+Once you’ve cut your cards, snap in between the binder clip.